isaacnmm/pestpolicy-hugo2XX/content/posts/best-mini-trampoline-for-seniors/index.md

 - Well made
 - Doesnt produce noise as you bounce
 - Durable
-- Uses cords instead of springs�for enhanced safety
+- Uses cords instead of springsfor enhanced safety

 Cons:
 - A bit pricey